max-ostapenko/website-source/README.md

 Website built using [Quarto publishing system](https://quarto.org/).

-1. Install Quarto CLI
+1. Install Quarto CLI, Firebase CLI and install dependecies

     ```sh
-    brew install quarto
-    python3 -m pip install nbformat, PyYAML
+    make env
     ```

-2. Navigate to the repository and restore development environment
+2. Edit the content in the `src` folder and see the changes live in the browser
+3. To start a local Quarto server:

     ```sh
-    python3 -m venv .venv && source .venv/bin/activate
-    pip install -r requirements.txt
+    make preview
     ```

-3. Edit the content in the `src` folder and see the changes live in the browser
-4. To start a local Quarto server:
+4. Emulate Firebase locally

     ```sh
-    cd src && quarto preview
+    make emulate
     ```

 ## Hosting options